How to Use Google Trends to Boost Content Creation

-You may have heard, and probably used Google Trends before.
+You’ve probably heard this tool before and now you are wondering how to use Google Trends .
 It’s a powerful tool for journalists and trend-finders out there to track and know what people are actually talking about.
 However, Google Trends is more than that.
 It’s value to companies extend to a multitude of ways as it provides data that could help in marketing, creation, and analysis of content.
 And most content creators are just at the tip of the iceberg at what this tool really do.

 I was one of these content creators a year ago.
 To be honest, I only used Google Trends to see what’s trending in my area or my niche but as I used it in my full-time job, I realized what it can really do.